You: Alexa?

 Take a pencil and some sort of weight that you can place at the end of the pencil.
 You can take an eraser with a hole in the center.

-This same principle applies to turntable cartridges and thus, moving coil cartridges produces better sound as compared to MM cartridges.
+This same principle applies to turntable cartridges and it helps MC cartridges to produce detailed and better sound quality than MM cartridges.

 Sound: